ValentinLibouton/PiZeroKeystrokesInjection/v2/readme.md

 ```

 ## Simplify the code
-Some testing currently in progress in the v2 folder
+- Some testing currently in progress in the v2 folder
+- Rename **command_file.txt** to **inject.kbkey**

+## Installer
+- Verification if the files are present at startup, if not installation of these.
+Also allows the installation of the system.
+- If there is internet, allow the update from github repository
+- Uninstaller

 ## HID Descriptor
 - 0x05 : Utilisation des codes de page standard